UoB-COMSM0166/2025-group-11b/README.md

 By combining **historical authenticity** 📜 with **engaging gameplay** 🎮, we have created a **tower defense game unlike any other**—one that **challenges players strategically** 🧠 while also offering an **educational journey through time** ⏳📚.

+🏇 Knight Mechanic: Absorbing Tower Abilities ⚔️
+To tackle the common lack of player interaction in tower defense games, we introduced a medieval knight who, by staying near a tower for five seconds, can absorb that tower’s unique ability and then join forces with it in combat, adding a dynamic layer of real-time strategy as players direct the knight between different towers.

 # 🎯 3.
 Requirements

 ## 🏗️ Ideation Process - Game Concept Development 🎯